-California Business and Professions Code 7028 BP is the California statute governing contractors or builders.
-Under this statute, it is a crime for a contractor to do business without a contractor's license or with a suspended license.
+Business and Professions Code 7028 BP is the California statute that makes it a crime to engage in contracting without a licenbse.
+Under this statute, it is a crime for a contractor to do business without a current and valid contractor's license.

 Examples of criminal acts under BP 7028 include:

 - Carlos enters into an agreement, worth $4,000, to build his neighbor's garage, despite the fact that he has no contractor's license.